Disease: Multiple Sclerosis

 The primary endpoint is the proportion of patients with 6 months confirmed disability progression, either by worsening of Expanded Disability Status Scale (EDSS), Nine-Hole-Peg-Test (9-HPT) or Timed 25 Foot Walking (T25FW) after two years of therapy.

-Status: The first patient was included at Haukeland University Hospital in May 2023 and by end of 2024, about 40 patients are included.
-A total of 18 hospitals has expressed their interest in participation.
+Status: The first patient was included at Haukeland University Hospital in May 2023, and by the end of 2025, about 110 patients had been included.
+Eleven hospitals are participating with the inclusion of patients, and yet another 7 hospitals are considering participation.

 Participating centres